 - Place the shrimp in a large bowl, drizzle with 1-2 tbs olive oil.
 Mix well gently.

 - Place a large cast-iron skillet over high heat.
 Add the shrimp.
 Season with salt and pepper.
 Sauté for 1 minute total, until they are golden all over.
 Remove shrimp on a plate and set aside.

 - Using the same pan, in medium heat, add 1-2 tbs olive oil.
 Add the onions.
 Sauté for 1-2 minutes, make them sweat a little.
-Add the garlic and star anise.
-Stir and add the bell pepper.
-Stir.
+Add the garlic, stir and add the bell pepper.

 - Season with sea salt and fresh ground pepper.
 Add the tomato paste and stir well.
 Sprinkle some chili flakes and add the star anise.
 Sauté for 1-2 min on medium heat.Carefully add the shot of ouzo and let it evaporate.
 (If you have a gas range, lower the heat to a minimum not to set the pan on fire accidentally.)Add the tomatoes.
 Stir well.
 Bring to a boil for half a minute or so.